myamfir/where-iss-at/README.md

 * You shouldn't be doing the same tasks over and over like researching for the ISS details one by one.
 * You should work smart! :smile:

-Of course, this project is not perfectly well-made, but gets the jobs done! :wink:
+Of course, this project is not perfectly well-made, but it gets the jobs done! :wink:

 <p align="right">(<a href="#top">back to top</a>)</p>